Tamarou/Registry/MISSION.md

 # Mission

-> Enable educators to build businesses that thrive.
+> Empowering teachers to create and grow successful education businesses, allowing them to dedicate their energy to inspiring and educating students.

 # Vision

-> Businesses are able to plan, market, execute, and analyze an event based education program, all from a single application.
+> To provide a comprehensive platform that enables education businesses to seamlessly plan, market, execute, and analyze event-based programs, all within a single application.